 Signal is a free beautiful, open-source, and secure multi-platform instant messaging application.
 It features a modern design with controls that are easy to use thanks to its familiar user interface that is consistent across the different platforms.

 It employs state-of-the-art end-to-end encryption powered by its open-source ‘Signal Protocol‘ which keeps user communication secure.
 While there are other instant messaging apps that employ end-to-end encryption, Signal is the only app that doesn’t collect any form of user data thanks to its philosophy against ads, affiliate marketers, and trackers.

-You can use it to create and send messages to people directly or in groups as well as to make both audio and voice calls, transfer documents, Gifs, and images.
-As an excellent WhatsApp alternative, you can trust it to employ modern security methods as it employs end-to-end encryption to protect its users from snoopers.
+With Signal, you can send messages to people directly or in groups as well as make audio and voice calls, transfer documents, Gifs, encrypted stickers, and media files.

 - A minimalist UI design.